fauzanalghifary/notes/ai/ai-engineering/sharing-session.md

   - Thailand vs Cambodia
   - North Brazil vs South Brazil
 - The idea:
-  - put evals on the place that we care about
+  - put evals in the place that we care about

 ## Langfuse Dataset